Mawanella: Climate and Geology

 Mawanella belongs to the Tropical Evergreen region of central Sri Lanka.
 The altitude of the area varies from 180m to 260 m above sea level.
 The average annual rainfall lies between 2500 and 4500 ml, and temperature of the region ranges between 22 degrees and 35 degrees Celsius.
 It receives most of the rain from Southwest Monsoon.
 The average wind speed has been measured to be approximately 7.2 km/hour and humidity in the range lies between 57% and 90%.
 The whole region is mountainous, but the most famous mountain is the Bathalegala or Bible Rock.
 Devanagala and Alagalla are another two mountains in the area.
 There is also a waterway called Maa Oya running very close to the town and there is a village called Bootawa, where two waterways called Maa Oya and Higulu Oya are joining near a Bridge called Bootawa Bridge situated in Mawanella to Rambukkana Road.
 The historic Mawanella Bridge built to cross the Maha Oya by the British, during their colonial ruler.
 A modern concrete bridge was constructed in 2005, immediately north of the old bridge.

 Government/Religious Education

 There are 3 educational divisions -Aranayake, Mawanella and Rambukana under Mawanella Educational Zone.
 There are 22,019 students and 54 schools in Mawanella, 16,517 students and 43 schools in Rambukkana and 12,964 students and 48 schools in Aranayake division totaling 51,500 students and 145 schools.
 19 of the 145 total schools are Muslim schools.
-The most prestigious schools in the area are Mayurapada Central College, Rivisanda Central College, Zahira College, and Baduriya Central College.
+The most prestigious schools in the area are Mayurapada Central College, Rivisanda Central College, Zahira College, and Baduriya College.
 Buddhist Sunday schools a.k.a.
 "Daham Pasal", Islam schools such as Ahadiya or Madrasah and other religious schools provide a key element in religious education.